MadBrains/Tinkoff-Acquiring-SDK-Flutter/packages/tinkoff_acquiring/README.md

 - Getting information about customers and saved bank cards;
 - Management of saved bank cards;
 - Integration with online checkouts;
-- Payment through the Fast Payment System (SBP) by QR
+- Payment through the Fast Payment System (SBP) by QR;

 ## Installing
 Add this to your package's pubspec.yaml file: